lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 ReStructuredText Style Guide
 ############################

-This page describes how reStructuredText (reST) is written for DM documentation.
+This page describes how reStructuredText (reST) is written for DM documentation through examples.
-The first sections are example-based introduction to reST markup, while the :ref:`last section documents formatting conventions <rst-formatting-guidelines>`.
+The :ref:`last section documents our formatting conventions <rst-formatting-guidelines>`.

-For more exhaustive guides to writing reStructuredText, see Sphinx's `reStructuredText Primer <http://sphinx-doc.org/rest.html#explicit-markup>`_ and the `docutils Quick reStructuredText guide <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.
+For more general guides to writing reStructuredText, see Sphinx's `reStructuredText Primer <http://sphinx-doc.org/rest.html#explicit-markup>`_ and the `docutils Quick reStructuredText guide <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.

 See the pages on :doc:`writing documentation for packages <package_docs>` and :doc:`Python docstrings <py_docs>` for specific reST usage in those contexts.